MRPHarris/dlmet/README.md

 1. Terminating a WebDriver client requires a system() call that ends java processes on the system.
-I am unfamiliar with system commands on other systems, but I assume (perhaps incorrectly) that the syntax and process is a bit different.
+I am unfamiliar with system commands on other operating systems, but I assume (perhaps incorrectly) that the syntax and process is a bit different.

-2. Installation + running of RSelenium requires the user to jump a few [extra hoops](https://stackoverflow.com/questions/50880725/rselenium-installation-on-macbook-with-chrome).
+2. Installation + running of RSelenium on Mac requires the user to jump a few [extra hoops](https://stackoverflow.com/questions/50880725/rselenium-installation-on-macbook-with-chrome).